Our Citizenship Ceremonies have currently been suspended in response to the global COVID-19 Coronavirus pandemic.

 Before Australian Citizenship can be granted, applicants must first apply to the Department of Home Affairs.
 For information on how applications can be lodged, please click here.

 Once your application is approved, the Department of Home Affairs will notify you by mail, advising you of your Conferral Ceremony.
-They will also notify Council that you are eligible to participate in a Citizenship Ceremony.
+They will also notify us that you are eligible to participate in a Citizenship Ceremony.

 When is the ceremony?